MKarapiperakis/ComplexProgramming_JavaFX/README.md

 ## Description

-A server-client car wash application that simulates its functionality.
+A server-client car wash application, that simulates its functionality.
-Contains vehicle washing mode (client side) and cash desk (server side) including transactions.
+Contains vehicle washing mode (client side) and cash desk, including transactions (server side).
-It keeps a data record for the given transactions.
+It keeps a data record, for the given transactions.

+## Important Note

+Before running the code change the file path to the relative one.